Elite-AI-August/private_salesGPT/README.md

-# :robot: SalesGPT - Your Context-Aware AI Sales Assistant
+# :robot: Private SalesGPT - Your Context-Aware AI Sales Assistant

 This repo demonstrates an implementation of a **context-aware** AI Sales Assistant using LLMs.